International Island Games Association

-The International Island Games Association (IIGA) is the organising body for the Island Games, a friendly biennial multi-sport competition between teams from several European islands and other small territories (24 Members from 7 Nations).
+The International Island Games Association (IIGA) is the organising body for the Island Games, a friendly biennial multi-sport competition between teams from several European islands and other small territories (24 members from 8 nations).
 The IIGA liaises with the member island associations and with sponsors of the games.
 It investigates whether islands wanting to join fit the membership criteria.

 Members

 The IIGA was founded in the Isle of Man in 1985.
-Constituents come from islands in, or associated with, seven sovereign states (Denmark, Estonia, Finland, Norway, Spain, Sweden, and the United Kingdom).
+Constituents come from islands in, or associated with, eight sovereign states (Denmark, Estonia, Finland, Malta, Norway, Spain, Sweden, and the United Kingdom).
 The 24 current members of the IIGA are: